schollz/thirtythree/README.md

 - you have two choices of layouts (see the `PARAMS` menu) - the classic 5x5 type layout and a compressed 4x6 layout that lets you stamp more of the thirtythree apps across the grid.
 - you can chain up to four operators on a grid, and there is ~12 note polyphony shared across all of the operators.
 - thirtythree doesn't save instantaneously like the po-33 does. you can save manually using the key combo (below) or wait for the auto-save to occur (which occurs after idling for ~3 seconds).
+- thirtythree dumps can be shared via the [norns.online cloud](https://norns.online/share/thirtythree/).

 ## requirements